 The results of the engineering study confirmed that the building needed to be replaced and that none of the existing structure could be economically used in the future.
 As a result, CVFA requested that the cities increase their annual budget for the firehouse by a total of \$50,000.00 to be used for design and legal expenses.
-This caused a 4.3% increase in the 2020-2021 budget over 2019-2020.
+The initial design indicated that \$5.3M would be needed for the base building.
+Based on that study, the Authority engaged KLC Bond Corporation to provide \$6M in bond funding.